hydroperx/hydroperx/README.md

 *Whack for ShockScript* would be a platform for the development of rich internet applications.
 Its development has not been started.

 <img width="512" height="256" alt="image" src="https://github.com/user-attachments/assets/c5e59847-973d-46ca-a29f-9261915405c6" />

+I considered using pure Rust instead of ShockScript for saving time, however procedural macros difficultly are flexible for XML-like expressions targetting a reactive UI system.